Pride in a Conflicted Zone

-Again this year, Belfast Pride will be held against a background of ongoing division and political paralysis.
+In recent years, Belfast Pride has held against a background of ongoing division and political paralysis.

-The main political parties–representing the two divided and still largely segregated communities–maintain the hard line, refusing to work with each other.
-There has been no government for over two years now, and Westminster, busy elsewhere, is not picking up the reins as usual.
+The main political parties–representing the two divided and still largely segregated communities–maintain their hard lines, refusing to work with each other.
+There has been no government for three years now, and Westminster, busy elsewhere, is generally not paying attention.

 Twenty years ago, the Good Friday Agreement may have stopped the killings, yet there has been precious little progress in normalising, desegregating and indeed healing, a deeply traumatised society.

-Today, three issues represent a red line for the two disagreeable political parties.
-And two of those issues are of core concern to the LGBTI communities of Northern Ireland—the extension of marriage equality and reproduction rights (i.e. the right to abortion) to the same level enjoyed by the people of the Republic and the UK (the third, being the Gaelic language recognition).
+Until recently, three issues represented red lines for the two disagreeable political parties.
+And two of those issues were of core concern to the LGBTI communities of Northern Ireland—the extension of marriage equality and reproduction rights (i.e. the right to abortion) to the same level enjoyed by the people of the Republic and the UK (the third, being the Gaelic language recognition).

-So through the fog of intransigent division, Belfast Pride again presents the people of Northern Ireland, with its largest cross communal event.
-Its inherent values beautifully renders impotent and obsolete, many of the political shibboleths of a fruitless discourse.
+So through the fog of intransigent division, Belfast Pride has presented the people of Northern Ireland, with its largest cross communal event.
+Its inherent values beautifully renders impotent and obsolete, many of the political shibboleths of a negative and fruitless discourse.

-In its simplicity, Belfast Pride cuts through the morass and miasma, offering the people of Northern Ireland a sense of how a normalised society engages, looks and feels.
+At its most simple, Belfast Pride cuts through the morass and miasma of the memories of past traumas.
+With little being offered by the sectarian aligned politicians, Pride in Belfast gives the people of Northern Ireland a sense of how a normalised society engages, looks and feels.

 A conflicted “post-conflict society”

-In Northern Ireland, there is currently no active government, while the “authorities” (read bureaucracies, NGOs, and academics) seek to understand and steer Belfast as a “post-conflict society”.
+As there is currently no active government in Northern Ireland, the administrative "authorities" (read bureaucracies, NGOs, and academics) seek to steer Northern Ireland as what is described as a “post-conflict society”.

 However, in Northern Ireland, “post-conflict society” and similar euphemisms easily conceal harsher realities.
 This term is just another of a whole lexicon that seem to give a comprehendible comfort to those seeking a way through the unyielding maze that is Northern Ireland.

 The Agreement marked the formal end of a horrific, extended, internecine war between Republicans and Unionists.
 It was a war of frightening familiarity; pitting neighbourhood against neighbourhood.
 There was no in-between.
 There was nowhere to hide.
 It was a war seemingly without end; fought to exhaustion.
-Even vengeance no longer offered its vacant rewards.
+Even beyond the point where vengeance offered its vacant rewards.